 I also work with prenatal & postnatal women on issues such as proper posture and breathing, as well as pelvic pain, diastasis recti and c-section recovery and scar care.

 Rather than teaching students how to practice yoga, I work with clients using the tools of yoga to address their needs.
 I typically work one-on-one to better serve the client and after an assessment, will create a sustainable treatment plan, which address the client’s goals, help manage or reduce symptoms, improve function and may even help improve the clients attitude towards their ailment.

 What it is not Yoga Therapy is not intended nor should it diagnose illness or disease.
-It does not replace the care of your health care providers but can serve as a complementary treatment in conjunction with other treatments and therapies.
+It does not replace the care of your health care providers but can serve as a complimentary treatment in conjunction with other treatments and therapies.